taiwbi/AstroConfig/README.md

 ### Step 0: Install Dependencies

-> I might forgot to include something here, if you out something's wrong let me know
+> I might forgot to include something here, if you somehow find out something's wrong let me know 🤪

 Install rust language and rustup on you LINUX machine and, then install rustfmt using rustup